-To prove correctness of algorithm \osam{} (Algorithm \ref{alg:trifast}) we show that the \emph{liveness} (termination) and \emph{atomicity} (safety) properties are satisfied.
-The termination is satisfied with respect to our failure model: up to $f$ servers may fail, where $f < |\srvSet|/2$ and each operation waits for messages from a majority of servers, $|\srvSet|/2 +1$.
-We now present the proof, with selected details given in the appendix.
+{\bf Liveness.} Termination holds with respect to our failure model: up to $f$ servers may fail, where $f < |\srvSet|/2$ and each operation waits for messages from some majority of servers.
+We now give more detail on how each operation satisfies \emph{liveness}.

-\ppp{Atomicity.} To prove the atomicity properties we order operations by means of the timestamps used by each operation, expressing the required (to be proved) partial order as follows.